fpryor33/ConleyDynamics.jl/docs/src/man/lefschetz.md

 of manipulations and queries that one has to be able to perform on the complex.
 At the moment, [ConleyDynamics.jl](https://almost6heads.github.io/ConleyDynamics.jl) supplies a number of functions for this.
-The following three functions provide *basic information*:
+The following four functions provide *basic information*:

+- [`lefschetz_information`](@ref) provides basic information about the Lefschetz complex, including its Euler characteristic and homology, as well as cell counts by dimension and sparsity percentage of the boundary matrix.
 - [`lefschetz_field`](@ref) returns the field ``F`` over which the Lefschetz complex is defined as a `String`.
 - [`lefschetz_is_closed`](@ref) determines whether a given Lefschetz